Shamsuzuha/Tasmota/README.md

 BONUS: Want the Red LED on while the light is off?
 Run this rule:
 ```
-Rule3 on power1#state=1 do ledpower 0 endon on power1#state=0 do ledpower 1 endon on power1#boot=1 do ledpower 0 endon on power1#boot=0 do ledpower 1
+Rule3 on power1#state=1 do ledpower 0 endon on power1#state=0 do ledpower 1 endon on power1#boot=1 do ledpower 0 endon on power1#boot=0 do ledpower 1 endon
 ```
 ```
 Rule3 1